 Citrus fruits like lemons, oranges, grapefruits and limes are high in vitamin C. It is believed that vitamin C boosts your body’s production of infection-fighting white blood cells.
 Vitamin C, otherwise known as ascorbic acid, is water soluble, meaning it dissolves in water.
 As a result, the human body does not store vitamin C. You must prevent yourself from getting sick by including foods that are high in vitamin C in your diet, or taking a vitamin C supplement.
 Oranges are a great source!
-Better yet eat tangerines, which are in season around Christmas.
+Better yet eat tangerines, which are in season through the winter.

 Almonds are high in vitamin E, an important key to a healthy immune system.
 Additionally, they contain lots of healthy fats, fiber, protein and other micronutrients like magnesium.
 The health benefits of almonds are suggested to be lower blood sugar, reduced blood pressure and lower cholesterol levels.
 They can also reduce hunger and promote healthy weight loss.
 Try almond milk as a milk substitute to regular milk!

 This is the healthy kind of germ, the part of a wheat seed that feeds the plant as a seedling.
 High in vegetable proteins and healthy fats, the germ of wheat is incredibly healthy.
 Wheat germ is high in zinc, antioxidants, and B vitamins.
 In baking recipes, you can substitute some flour with wheat germ for a healthy and delicious snack.